 CDL Program Description

 The Commercial Driver's License (CDL) Certificate program at Hocking College instructs and trains for Class A Commercial Driver's License and Hazmat Training.
 Most tractor-trailer drivers are long-haul drivers and operate trucks with a gross vehicle weight (GVW) capacity: the combined weight of the vehicle, passengers, and cargo exceeding 26,000 pounds.
 This program trains drivers to transfer goods both locally and cross-country, sometimes spanning several states.

 Hocking College's Commercial Truck Driver Training School lasts for 4 weeks at 160 hours, after which you test for your state-licensed CDL exam.
 The equipment used is made up of conventional model tractors with 53' trailers.
 After just one week of classroom training, the rest of the course consists of hands-on experience in our industry-standard vehicles.
 The program offers truck driver training in a variety of course models to fit any timeline.
 The training program courses vary in intensity and duration and can be utilized by new students, existing students, and corporate sponsors.
 Come learn with Hocking College, in a career that can literally take you places.

-Tuition includes DOT physical, CDL permit, CDL test, and license fee.
+DOT physical and CDL permit required.
 Grant funding is available through the Ohio Department of Higher Education Short Term Certificate Grant Program.
 For more information, contact Adam Fowler, Dean of Workforce Development.

 Hocking College offers all-inclusive pricing and works with students to assure they have complete college funding, including financial aid, before they start classes.
 Please reference the course curriculum tab for program costs.